TheBodger/MMM-Consumer-MQTTRelay/README.md

 	payload - the actual data, formatted depending on the provider module
 ```

-	the MQTT topic for each message will be MM/providerid/MQTTConsumerid
+The MQTT topic for each message will be MM/providerid/MQTTConsumerid

-	MQTTConsumerid is set in config and the MQTT consumer will subscribe to this topic - so the MQTT consumer needs to be configured accordingly.
+MQTTConsumerid is set in the config and the none MM MQTT consumer will subscribe to this topic - so the MQTT consumer needs to be configured accordingly.

-	The free windows app, MQTT explorer is a good tool for monitoring the success of the deployment of this module
+The free windows app, MQTT explorer, is a good tool for monitoring the success of the deployment of this module and data flow within MQTT.

-	MQTT requires a MQTT broker, there are many options available and a Google search is probably the best way to find one suitable to an individual''s deployment.
+MQTT messages require a MQTT broker, there are many options available and a Google search is probably the best way to find one suitable to an individual's deployment.
 This module and MMQT was tested using a NAS server running a MQTT broker in a docker container.

 ### Dependencies